On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: Notation and preliminaries

-\end{lemma} \begin{proof} This is an immediate consequence of Lemma 2.5 of Part I and of (4), (5) above.
+\begin{proof} This is an immediate consequence of Lemma 2.5 of Part I and of (4), (5) above. \end{proof}

-\end{proof} The next table collects the possible types for $F'$ in Kodaira's notation, together with the corresponding Dynkin types obtained by omitting a single simple fibre component:
+The next table collects the possible types for $F'$ in Kodaira's notation, together with the corresponding Dynkin types obtained from the dual graph by omitting a single simple fibre component (as indicated in Figures \ref{Fig:In}, \ref{Fig:add}):

+Here types $\I_1$ and $\II$ refer to the nodal resp.\ cuspidal cubic, the only irreducible singular fibre types $F'$.
+The reducible fibres relevant to this paper are displayed below in Figures \ref{Fig:In} and \ref{Fig:add}, with simple fibre components (i.e.\ of multiplicity one) printed thin and labels indicating the multiplicities of the other components (printed thick).

-Recall that the multiple fibres can only be of type $_mI_k$, with $ m \geq 2$, and $k \geq 0$; while the fibres of type $I_k$ are called semistable (or multiplicative), and all the others are said to be of additive type; this means that the connected component of the identity of the algebraic group of which $F^\#$ (the smooth locus of the fibre $F$) is a principal homogeneous space equals $\CC^*$.
+Recall that the multiple fibres can only be of type $_m\I_k$, with $ m \geq 2$, and $k \geq 0$.
+The singular fibres of type $\I_k \, (k>0)$ are called semistable (or multiplicative), and all the others are said to be of additive type; this refers to the connected component of the identity of the algebraic group of which $(F')^\#$ (the smooth locus of the reduced singular fibre $F'$) is a principal homogeneous space as this equals the multiplicative group $\G_m \cong \CC^*$ resp.\ the additive group $\G_a\cong\CC$.

 The fibration is said to be semistable if all the fibres are semistable.